daroge/webflux-cache/README.md

 spring doesn't yet provides caching out the box for webflux.

 This is a demo which shows how to use
-Infinispan embedded in your webflux application in a reactive manner.
+Infinispan embedded in your webflux application in a reactive manner leveraging spring aop.
 Another caching solutions can be use in the same way.

 ### Running the application